Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 Of course, my team [KITCTF](https://kitctf.de/) participated, both because the highly rated CTF promised challenging, well, challenges and because hxp originated from a german team and we like to support and challenge each other.
 While we managed to solve quite a few challenges together, I did work solely on tex_based_adventure.

-The challenge stayed unsolved until the end of the event but I had the time to look at it a bit more afterwards and want to present our original progress and my later findings in this post-ctf writeup. hxp themselves published an [author writeup](https://hxp.io/blog/98/hxp-CTF-2022-tex_based_adventure-writeup/) shortly after the CTF and I can highly recommend it.
+The challenge stayed unsolved until the end of the event but I had the time to look at it a bit more afterward and want to present our original progress and my later findings in this post-ctf writeup. hxp themselves published an [author writeup](https://hxp.io/blog/98/hxp-CTF-2022-tex_based_adventure-writeup/) shortly after the CTF and I can highly recommend it.
 I will try to present my player perspective and provide more specific explanations so you can dive into the topics you're interested in.
-However, the author writeup still contains spoilers for this post so you might consider reading it afterwards if you haven't read it already.
+However, the author writeup still contains spoilers for this post so you might consider reading it afterward if you haven't read it already.

 ## tex_based_adventure